omniwaifu/mcp-server-taskwarrior/README.md

-# Filesystem MCP Server
+# Taskwarrior MCP Server

-Node.js server implementing Model Context Protocol (MCP) for filesystem operations.
+Node.js server implementing Model Context Protocol (MCP) for taskwarrior operations.

 ## Features

-- Read/write files
-- Create/list/delete directories
+- Create/list/delete tasks
-- Move files/directories
-- Search files
+- Search tasks
-- Get file metadata
+- Get task metadata

-**Note**: The server will only allow operations within directories specified via `args`.
+**Note**: This runs your local `task` binary, so that has to be set up!

 ## API